cucapra/fodlam/README.md

     $ python3 fodlam.py < config/vgg16.json

 The results are printed as JSON to stdout.
+The results consist of total energy in joules and total latency in seconds.

 Data Extraction